launchdarkly/js-core/README.md

 # LaunchDarkly monorepo for JavaScript SDKs.

+> [!WARNING]
+> This branch is for maintenance of the `@launchdarkly/node-server-sdk` version 8.x.
+> Only 8.x releases will be created from this branch.
+If releases of shared packages are required, then they will require their own maintenance branches.

 This repository contains LaunchDarkly SDK packages which are designed for execution in JavaScript environments.
 This includes shared libraries, used by SDKs and other tools, as well as SDKs.